Level51/silverstripe-jwt-utils/README.md

   secret: 'my-super-secret'       # Secret for signature.
 This is mandatory and there is no default value
   lifetime_in_days: 7             # Term of validity
   renew_threshold_in_minutes: 60  # Keep JWT for at least 60 minutes
+  included_member_fields:         # Fields of the member object included in the response
+    id: ID
+    firstName: FirstName
+    lastName: Surname
 ```

 ## API